igankevich/subordination/src/subordination/site/tutorial.md

 to simplify high-level code and make it clean and readable.
 There are three layers of abstractions:

-- \link sys operating system layer\endlink, which contains thin C++ wrappers for POSIX and Linux system calls and data structures, and
+- operating system layer, which contains thin C++ wrappers for POSIX and Linux system calls and data structures, and
 - generic C++ abstractions layer,
 - top layer which contains all business logic.